xan105/Mini-Launcher/README.md

   There was no event dispatched under Linux/Proton on Wayland in my limited testing.

 - `wait?: string` ("FOREGROUND")
-  Which window event to wait for:
+  Which window event to wait for (case insensitive):

-  + `FOREGROUND`: The foreground window has changed.
+  + `FOREGROUND`: The foreground window has changed and is visible.
   + `WINDOW`: An hidden window is shown.
   + `CURSOR`: An hidden cursor is shown.